Warren County Conservation District

 Kindergarten Nature Camp

-A one-day camp for kids entering kindergarten
+A one-day camp for kids entering kindergarten.

 School Programs

-1st Grade - The Lorax
+The Lorax

 Children are taken to the wondrous world of the Lorax where they can hear humming fish hum and swomee-swans sing.
 The main lesson of this book is to teach children about what happens to nature when people take and do not give back; that it’s ok to cut down a tree, but that we shouldn’t be wasteful.
 It will make the children more aware of the connection between nature and the objects they have.
 It will also cause them to think about ways they can care for this planet and make it a safe and happy place to live for all its inhabitants.
 This program is available virtually.

-3rd Grade - Birth of a Tree
+Birth of a Tree

 Students learn about the parts of a tree, the importance of trees, the many things we get from trees, and conservation practices.
 Our wonderful volunteers who help the District with our educational programs are available to teach this program.
 Each volunteer is an intelligent individual who has been trained in the program and is guaranteed to give your students a fun and educational experience.